-By timothy from Slashdot's if-the-artifact-is-a-crime-why-not-the-system? department
+By timothy from Slashdot's how-much-is-that-doggie-in-the-window-volumetrically department

-By timothy from Slashdot's if-you-transmit-it-they-will-come department
+By timothy from Slashdot's leaner-yet department

-By timothy from Slashdot's do-dilute-it-with-water department
+By timothy from Slashdot's collector's-item-in-advance department

 writes "The CEO of Fiat Chrysler said he hopes that people don't buy his company's electric car, the Fiat 500e, which he is forced to sell at a loss because of state and federal mandates.
 'I hope you don't buy it because every time I sell one it costs me $14,000,' Sergio Marchionne told the audience at the Brookings Institute during a discussion of the auto bailout.
 'I'm honest enough to tell you that I will make the car, I'll make it available which is my requirement but I will sell the limit of what I need to sell and not one more,' said Marchionne.
 Fiat Chrysler produces two Fiat 500s.
 The gas-powered Fiat 500 has a base price of $17,300.
 The electric Fiat 500e runs $32,650.
 In his candid remarks, Marchionne blamed regulations set in place in California and by President Obama."